bu-ist/coding-standards/best-practices/README.md

 The purpose of this repository is to provide an example of a best practices Git/Github repository.
 The concepts here are geared towards creating a great Git/Github repo that can be handed off to practically anyone but the concepts can apply to most any piece of code.

+As this guide is hosted on Github, you may have guessed that using Git to track, review and publish code changes is a best practice.
+Using [distributed shared version control](https://www.atlassian.com/git/tutorials/what-is-version-control) is the first step to an agile work without fear of changing code!
+If your codebase is not already under version control, put it on Github!

 ## The README is critical

 The first thing a user sees when visiting a repository on Github is a listing of files and the README.md file, if present.
 That makes the README.md part of the first impression anyone has of your repository.